nhoyt/text-editor/ConceptualModel-02.md

 * In general, blocks need to maintain their integrity (you can't easily demolish them by inserting random blocks within them) but must also be easily divided.

+### block selection and deletion
+* Need to make it clear how blocks are selected, to allow modification of their properties, and what needs to happen in order to delete them.
+* For example, paragraph can be converted to heading or list item by placing the cursor at the beginning, end or anywhere in between and choosing action.
+* On the other hand, a paragraph can be deleted only be deleting all of its text/inline content.
+A list can be deleted only by deleting all of its list items.

 ## RELATIONSHIPS